 As per our expertise, for your manufacturing sales strategy to be effective, your sales and marketing teams need to work together.
 And this starts with them sharing information.

 Your marketing team has a lot of knowledge about getting new customers that are useful for sales reps to know when they prospect.
-So marketing efforts like social media posts, email campaigns, and customer surveys can help sales reps better understand what attracts new customers.
+Based on our firsthand experience, marketing efforts like social media posts, email campaigns, and customer surveys help sales reps better understand what attracts new customers.

 With this information, your sales reps can improve their communication with prospects and, in turn, convert more leads into customers.